vllm-project/vllm/docs/source/serving/openai_compatible_server.md

   - *Note: `parallel_tool_calls` and `user` parameters are ignored.*
 - [Embeddings API](#embeddings-api) (`/v1/embeddings`)
   - Only applicable to [embedding models](../models/pooling_models.rst) (`--task embed`).
-  - If the model has a [chat template](#chat-template), you can replace `inputs` with a list of `messages` (same schema as Chat Completions API) which will be treated as a single prompt to the model.
-    - This enables multi-modal inputs to be passed to embedding models, see [this page](../usage/multimodal_inputs.rst) for details.

 In addition, we have the following custom APIs: